unitycloudware/smart-tracker-firmware/README.md

-# Welcome to the Smart Tracker Tutorial!
+# Welcome to the Smart Tracker Firmware Tutorial!

 ## Quick links